Upcoming webinar for U-RISE and MARC training program (T34) applicants on April 14, 2023

 NIH support levels.
 Training grants are usually awarded for five years and are renewable.
 Full details are found in the Funding Opportunity Announcement (FOA)

 IMSD provides support to eligible, domestic institutions to develop and implement effective, evidence-informed approaches to biomedical research training and mentoring that will keep pace with the rapid evolution of the research enterprise.
-This program is limited to applications from baccalaureate degree-granting
+This program is limited to applications from doctoral degree-granting

 research-intensive institutions (i.e., those with an average of NIH Research Project Grant (RPG) funding